oppia/oppia-web-developer-docs/Google-Summer-of-Code-2020.md

 1. **Literature review**: Compile relevant research papers.
 Explore their methodologies, and implement them (possibly adapting code published by researchers), then test your implementations on the proposed datasets and compare the results with 1-2 baselines.
 Provide working implementations and a report of the results for at least the initially-proposed idea and the baselines.
 Submit a list of at least 4 ideas that you would like to try in the next month.
 2. **Experiment and build a classifier**: Experiment with the ideas proposed in the previous milestone, and provide a report on the results, including a clear specification of the model you are going to implement in Oppia, as well as a full list of changes that are required to implement the classifier using the current ML pipeline.
 The performance of the final classifier must be adequate (compared to state-of-the-art performance on the proposed datasets), and it must satisfy the constraints in the “notes” section below.
 You will need to provide sufficient evidence to show that the classifier meets these criteria.
 3. **Implement and test**: Implement the final classifier in the Oppia code base, and create a dummy exploration on which it can be tested.
-Note that the responses given by the classifier are more important than the on-paper test results.
+Note that the responses that end up being given by the classifier in manual testing are the primary success criterion here (rather than the reports that were created in earlier milestones).
 Also, depending upon the model you propose, you might need to make some changes to the existing ML pipeline.

 **Notes**